filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/differences-with-ethereum/index.md

 ## Gas stipend

-Solidity calls to `address.transfer` and `address.send` grant a fixed gas stipend of 2300 gas to the called contract.
-Unfortunately, this is EVM gas, not Filecoin gas.
-To compensate, Filecoin EVM runtime automatically sets the gas limit to 10 million Filecoin gas if it looks like a `transfer` or `send`.
+Solidity calls to `address.transfer` and `address.send` grant a fixed gas stipend of 2300 Ethereum gas to the called contract.
+The Filecoin EVM runtime automatically detects such calls, and sets the gas limit to 10 million Filecoin gas.
+This is a relatively more generous limit than Ethereum's, but it's future-proof.
+You should expect the callee to be able to carry out more work than in Ethereum.

 ## Self destruct